Phono3py API#

 Three integer values#

-The conventional regular grid is defined by the three integer values.
-The \(\mathbf{q}\)-points are given by linear combination of reciprocal basis vectors divided by the respective integers, which is given as
+Three integer values (\(n_1\), \(n_2\), \(n_3\)) are specified.
+They define a conventional regular grid in which the \(\mathbf{q}\)-points are given by a linear combination of reciprocal basis vectors divided by the respective integers:

 (1)#\[\begin{split}\mathbf{q} = \left( \frac{\mathbf{b}^*_1}{n_1} \; \frac{\mathbf{b}^*_2}{n_2} \; \frac{\mathbf{b}^*_3}{n_3} \right) \begin{pmatrix} m_1 \\ m_2 \\ m_3 \end{pmatrix},\end{split}\]